-- 1) Is located within 150 miles of the border between the United States and Mexico, except within any standard metropolitan statistical area that has a population exceeding 1,000,000; and - 2) Is designated by the state or county in which it is located as colonia; - 3) Is determined to be a colonia on the basis of objective criteria, including the lack of potable water supply, lack of adequate sewage systems, and lack of decent, safe, and sanitary housing; and - 4) Was in existence and generally recognized as a colonia before the enactment of the National Affordable Housing Act of 1990.
+- 1) Is located within 150 miles of the border between the United States and Mexico, except within any standard metropolitan statistical area that has a population exceeding 1,000,000; and - 2) Is designated by the state or county in which it is located as a colonia; - 3) Is determined to be a colonia on the basis of objective criteria, including the lack of potable water supply, lack of adequate sewage systems, and lack of decent, safe, and sanitary housing; and - 4) Was in existence and generally recognized as a colonia before the enactment of the National Affordable Housing Act of 1990.

 HUD mandates the state expend at least 10 percent of its CDBG project allocation in the areas designated as colonias.
-The colonias allocation is \$1,325,277.
+The FY 2011 colonias allocation is \$1,110,9011.
 Colonias funding will be distributed through a competitive application process.
 ADOH will issue a funding notice once every two years to solicit projects located in colonias.
 All cities, towns, counties and tribal reservations that contain either geographically defined neighborhoods or unincorporated communities designated as colonias and that are eligible to receive CDBG funding thru ADOH are eligible to apply for these funds.
+The funding notice will further outline the colonias set aside maximum project funding, application requirements as well as the scoring categories which will be designed to award projects for colonias demonstrating the greatest need due to severe water, sewer and housing issues.
+Other scoring categories will include but are not limited to: per capita benefit, effectiveness, cost reasonableness, project readiness, leveraged funds, past performance, capacity, and potential for direct/indirect benefits stemming from the project.
 An application for colonias funds will not affect a jurisdiction's eligibility for other CDBG funding.

-Water/sewer infrastructure and housing activities will be considered eligible colonias set aside projects for areas determined to be Colonia-eligible.
+Water/sewer infrastructure (delivery and/or treatment systems) and housing activities will be considered eligible colonias set aside projects for areas determined to be Colonia-eligible.